DataDog/dd-py-tracing-workshop/README.md

       - DD_APM_ANALYZED_SPANS=flask|flask.do_teardown_appcontext=1
 ```

-After this, you can now search for specific traces in the [Trace Search](https://app.datadoghq.com/apm/search)
+After this, you can now search for specific traces in the [Trace Search](https://app.datadoghq.com/apm/search), and access advanced [Analytics](https://app.datadoghq.com/apm/search/analytics) capabilities as well.

 ## Step 5 - Distributed (work in Progress)!